-Interest and Dividend Income Interest and dividend income was \$18.1 million and \$10.3 million in fiscal years 2022 and 2021, respectively.
-The increase in interest and dividend income in fiscal year 2022 was primarily due to \$6.6 million of dividend income received as a result of our investment in ADNOC drilling.
+Interest and Dividend Income Interest and dividend income was \$28.4 million and \$18.1 million in fiscal years 2023 and 2022, respectively.
+The increase in interest and dividend income in fiscal year 2023 was primarily due to higher market interest rates.

-Interest Expense Interest expense totaled \$19.2 million in fiscal year 2022 and \$24.0 million in fiscal year 2021.
-The decrease in interest expense is primarily attributable to a lower interest rate on our 2.90% Senior Notes due 2031 (issued in September 2021) as compared to our 4.65% Senior Notes due 2025, which was fully redeemed in October 2021.
+Interest Expense Interest expense totaled \$17.3 million in fiscal year 2023 and \$19.2 million in fiscal year 2022.
+The decrease in interest expense is primarily attributable to the fiscal year 2022 interest expense associated with our 4.65% Senior Notes due 2025 which were redeemed on October 27, 2021.

-Income Taxes We had an income tax expense of \$24.4 million in fiscal year 2022 compared to an income tax benefit of \$103.7 million in fiscal year 2021.
-The effective income tax rate was 78.8 percent in fiscal year 2022 compared to 23.5 percent in fiscal year 2021.
-The effective rates differ from the U.S. federal statutory rate (21.0 percent for the fiscal years 2022 and 2021) primarily due to non-deductible permanent items, the foreign derived intangible income deduction (in fiscal year 2022), state and foreign income taxes, and adjustments to the deferred state income tax rate.
+Income Taxes We had an income tax expense of \$159.3 million in fiscal year 2023 compared to an income tax expense of \$24.4 million in fiscal year 2022.
+The effective income tax rate was 26.8 percent in fiscal year 2023 compared to 77.8 percent in fiscal year 2022.
+The effective rates differ from the U.S. federal statutory rate (21.0 percent for the fiscal years 2023 and 2022) primarily due to non-deductible permanent items, the foreign derived intangible income deduction (in fiscal year 2022), state and foreign income taxes, and adjustments to the deferred state income tax rate.
 Additionally, the effective income tax rate is higher in fiscal year 2022 as the low level of net income before tax increases the impact of the rate differences.

 Deferred income taxes are provided for temporary differences between the financial reporting basis and the tax basis of our assets and liabilities.
-Recoverability of any tax assets are evaluated, and necessary allowances are provided.
+Recoverability of any tax assets are evaluated and necessary allowances are provided.
 The carrying values of the net deferred tax assets are based on management's judgments using certain estimates and assumptions that we will be able to generate sufficient future taxable income in certain tax jurisdictions to realize the benefits of such assets.
 If these estimates and related assumptions change in the future, additional valuation allowances may be recorded against the deferred tax assets resulting in additional income tax expense in the future.
-See Note 8-Income Taxes to our Consolidated Financial Statements for additional income tax disclosures.
+See Note 7-Income Taxes to our Consolidated Financial Statements for additional income tax disclosures.